AndrewFan123LOL/OpenAgar/README.md

 ## Plugins
-Since most of OpenAgar's features doesnt come in the box, plugins are very important.
+Since most of ClosedAgar's features doesnt come in the box, plugins are very important.
 So we made it very easy to install plugins.

 #### The Plugin Command
 The plugin command has four important actions.